 Coruna is also the main Atlantic gateway to one of the most ruggedly scenic regions in Spain - Galicia.
 Among its attractions is one of the world's great pilgrimage destinations: Santiago de Compostela, with its Romanesque cathedral.

 La Coruna is however only good for a few hours of sightseeing.

 Tourist Information Point at Plaza de María Pita and at the Translatlantic Dock: open when a liner is in port.

-The once running and popular tourist tram has been suspended until further notice!
+The once running and popular tourist tram is no longer in operation!

 Miles of Promenade that keeps on growing takes you past beaches, voces and cliffs from the Castillo de San Antón past the port, bringing you to the Tower of Hercules Sculpture Park, an open air museum in a setting steeped in legend, all the way round to the beaches of Orzán and Riazor.